Keparoo/kepweb/README.md

 It has been refactored and restructured to use Vite as the development server.

 The web components for this site were originally implemented using Google's Material UI library.
-The Material UI components have been replaced with my own React components built from scratch to allow better customization with carefully structured CSS.
+The Material UI components have been replaced with custom-built React components to allow better customization with carefully structured CSS.

 - The form submission uses https://formsubmit.co to forward email.
 - The [Formik](https://formik.org/) library is used to manage the forms.